-Metabolic syndrome (MetS) is a cluster disorders of including obesity, hypertension, dyslipidemia, and insulin resistance, which collectively increase the risk of cardiovascular diseases and type 2 diabetes [1].
-In Vietnam, the prevalence of MetS is rapidly rising, particularly among older people, due to lifestyle changes, dietary patterns, and reduced physical activity [2].
+MetS (MetS) is a cluster of disorders including obesity, hypertension, dyslipidemia, and insulin resistance, which collectively increase the risk of cardiovascular diseases and type 2 diabetes [1].
+In Vietnam, the prevalence of MetS is rapidly rising, particularly among the elderly, due to lifestyle changes, dietary patterns, and reduced physical activity [2].
 This presents a significant challenge to the healthcare system in controlling diseases and improving the quality of life in this population group.

-anthropometric indices such as Body Mass Index (BMI), Waist-to-Hip Ratio (WHR), and dietary habits are crucial in predicting and managing MetS [3].
+Research has demonstrated that anthropometric indices such as Body Mass Index (BMI), Waist-to-Hip Ratio (WHR), and dietary habits play a crucial role in predicting and managing MetS [3].
 Unhealthy eating habits, including the consumption of high-energy foods, limited intake of vegetables, or excessive consumption of sugar and animal fats, can lead to visceral fat accumulation and metabolic disorders [4].